What is a VA Loan?

-Veterans Affairs does not require a minimum credit score for a VA loan, but lenders generally have their own internal requirements.
-Most lenders ask for a credit score of 620 or higher, Moon says.
+The VA does not require a certain credit score for a VA loan, but lenders generally have their own internal requirements.
+Most lenders want an applicant with a credit score of 620 or higher, Moon says.

 “There are players that would go lower, but they would probably charge a higher interest rate,” he says.

-Borrowers must show sufficient income to repay the loan and shouldn't have excessive debt, but the guidelines are usually more flexible than for conventional loans.
+Borrowers must show sufficient income to repay the loan and shouldn’t have a heavy debt load, but the guidelines are usually more flexible than they are for conventional loans.

 “We always tell underwriters to do their due diligence, but this is a benefits program, so there is some flexibility,” Frueh says.